Symmetry-preserving calculation of pion light-front wave functions: Introduction

 In quantum field theory, a clean analogue of the Schr\"odinger wave function is provided be the light-front wave function (LFWF) \cite[Sec.\,3A]{Roberts:2021nhw}, \cite{Brodsky:1979gy}.
 Notably, for any system described by a Poincar\'e-covariant wave function, ${\mathpzc X}$, the associated LFWF can be obtained via projection of ${\mathpzc X}$ onto the light front \cite{tHooft:1974pnl}.
-In hadron physics applications, this approach was shown to be practicable in Ref.\,\cite{Chang:2013pq} and it has since been widely used.
+This is a precise statement: knowing the QCD light-front Hamiltonian is not a prerequisite for obtaining a LFWF.
+In hadron physics applications, the projection approach was shown to be practicable in Ref.\,\cite{Chang:2013pq} and it has since been widely used.
 Herein, we adapt the scheme to the calculation of the LFWF of the pion, $\pi$, and a (fictitious) analogue state, $\pi_{s \bar s}$, built from valence degrees of freedom with degenerate current-masses that are inflated to match that of the strange, $s$, quark.
 Using these LFWFs, we then proceed to deliver results for the helicity-independent transverse momentum dependent parton distribution function (TMD) of each system.
 Whilst a system's LFWF is not directly accessible, it is anticipated that existing and future accelerators will deliver precise data that enable empirical inference of the pion TMD \cite{Quintans:2022utc, Arrington:2021biu}.

 Over the past forty-five years, many phenomenological models of pion LFWFs have been developed and employed; recent examples are discussed, \textit{e.g}., in Refs.\,\cite{Choi:2014ifm, Xu:2018eii, dePaula:2020qna, Moita:2022lfu, Albino:2022gzs, Li:2022mlg, Pasquini:2023aaf, Zhu:2023lst, Wang:2025usl}.
 In contrast, herein we employ continuum Schwinger function methods (CSMs) \cite{Roberts:2012sv, Eichmann:2016yit, Qin:2020rad} to deliver parameter-free predictions for $\pi$, $\pi_{s\bar s}$ Poincar\'e-covariant wave functions, which we subsequently project onto the light front.
-A merit of this approach is the straightforward realisation of the pion as simultaneously both a Nambu-Golstone mode and quark + antiquark bound state \cite{Maris:1997hd, Maris:1997tm, Chang:2009zb, Fischer:2009jm, Qin:2014vya}.
+A merit of this approach is the straightforward realisation of the pion as simultaneously both a Nambu-Goldstone mode and quark + antiquark bound state \cite{Maris:1997hd, Maris:1997tm, Chang:2009zb, Fischer:2009jm, Qin:2014vya}.